 Don’t Trade Inspections

-To avoid conflicts of interest, there is no trading inspections in the same or consecutive years.
-If you conducted an inspection for farmer Jones then Jones cannot turn around and inspect your farm until at least 2 years have passed.
+To avoid conflicts of interest, there is no trading inspections in the same year.
+If you conducted an inspection for farmer Jones, then your farm needs to be inspected by a different inspector before Jones can inspect your farm.

 Repeat Inspector Restrictions